mainart/jquery.restrict/README.md

 	$('input[type=text]').restrict();
 ```

-This example clones the funcionality of the 1<sup>st</sup> example, but here you define restriction rules directly in the `restrcit` attribute of an input field.
+This example clones the funcionality of the 1<sup>st</sup> example, but here you define restriction rules directly in the `data-restrcit` attribute of an input field.

 #### Notes